babashka/nbb/README.md

 - `bb release`
 - `npm install -g`

-Then from some other dir, install some NPM library to use in a script:
+Then from some other dir, install some NPM library to use in a script, for example `shelljs`:

 ```
 $ npm install shelljs